OMN vs UAE Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for ICC Cricket World Cup League 2 2019-23 Match

-Oman (OMN) will take on the United Arab Emirates (UAE) in a league fixture of the ICC Cricket World Cup League 2 2019-23 at the Al Amerat Cricket Ground on Saturday.
+Oman (OMN) will take on the United Arab Emirates (UAE) in a league game of the ICC Cricket World Cup League 2 2019-23 at the Al Amerat Cricket Ground on Sunday.

-Oman have been in fine form in the competition, winning 14 out of their 20 games.
-Meanwhile, the United Arab Emirates have three wins, three losses and a no-result to their name.
+The United Arab Emirates chased down 308 with an over to spare in the first game of the series.
+Oman’s batters fared well, but their bowling turned out to be a touch disappointing.
+Meanwhile, the United Arab Emirates will be looking to take confidence from the first game and wrap up the series today.

 OMN vs UAE Probable Playing 11 today

-Oman: Kashyap Prajapati, Jatinder Singh, Aqib Ilyas, Ayaan Khan, Khawar Ali, Mohammad Nadeem, Zeeshan Maqsood (c), Sandeep Goud, Suraj Kumar (wk), Mohammad Nadeem, Bilal Khan
+Oman: Kashyap Prajapati, Jatinder Singh, Ayaan Khan, Zeeshan Maqsood (c), Sandeep Goud, Naseem Khushi (wk), Khawar Ali, Kaleemullah, Aamir Kaleem, Bilal Khan, Shoaib Khan

-United Arab Emirates: Chirag Suri, Vriitya Aravind (wk), Darius D'Silva, Basil Hameed, Muhammad Usman, Rohan Mustafa, Figy John, Waheed Ahmed, Ahmed Raza (c), Junaid Siddique, Karthik Palaniapan
+United Arab Emirates: Chirag Suri, Waseem Muhammad, Vriitya Aravind (wk), Chundangapoyil Rizwan, Muhammad Usman, Basil Hameed, Rohan Mustafa, Kashif Daud, Ahmed Raza (c), Zahoor Khan, Junaid Siddique

 Match Details